kaixin-wang/STATS101B-ResearchProject/Source Code/STATS101B-Project-Code.md

 <img src="STATS101B-Project-Code_files/figure-markdown_github/unnamed-chunk-5-1.png" alt="Boxplot for all five Latin Squares"  />
 <p class="caption">
-Boxplot for all five Latin Squares
+Figure 3: Boxplot for all five Latin Squares
 </p>

 We began our exploratory data analysis by looking at the boxplots for each Latin Square and the boxplot for all five Latin Squares combined.
 We observe no significant difference in the mean of 5 music treatments in Latin square 2, 3 and 4.
 In Latin square 1 and 5, there appears to be a larger disparity between treatments.
 The boxplot for combined model showed no significant difference in mean for each treatment either.
 We proceed to ANOVA for further analysis.